-By utilizing the latest technology, the Toronto Plastic Surgeons will be able to ensure that the outcome of the procedure best matches the expectations of the patient.
+By utilizing the latest technology, the Toronto Plastic Surgeons will ensure that the outcome of the procedure best matches the patient’s expectations.
 In fact, the Toronto Plastic Surgeons is recognized for their renowned hair restoration procedures, as the team’s state-of-the-art clinic features some of the most advanced FUE tools in the country.
 Rest assured that you’re in safe hands before, during, and after the procedure.

 Different Types of FUE Hair Transplants